robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 habitat selection across temporal or spatial contexts, are implicitly multilayer analyses.

-Multilayer networks represents a novel framework for explicitly testing the influence of habitat selection on sociality across scales.
-Animal social systems can be parsed by spatial contexts, defined by habitat types as in Figure <a href="#fig:lcres">3</a>.
+Multilayer networks represent a novel framework for explicitly testing the influence of habitat selection on sociality across scales.
+Animal social systems can be parsed by spatial contexts, for example as defined by habitat types as in Figure <a href="#fig:lcres">3</a>.
 Given that habitat data are available across a wide range of spatial scales, we evaluated the influence of habitat spatial resolution on multilayer network metrics.
 The results indicate varied influence of increasing spatial resolution depending on the habitat layer.
 As spatial resolution increased, edge overlap decreased in forage while remaining stable in open and forest habitats (Figure <a href="#fig:socres">5</a> D).
 Forage is a rare and patchy habitat on Fogo Island, as is indicated by a decrease in the proportion of relocations in this habitat type with increasing spatial resolution (Figure S1)<!--TODO-->.
 Similar to increasing spatial distance threshold, the influence of increasing spatial resolution on graph strength was notably different between habitat layers.
 Forest layers showed little change in graph strength with increasing spatial resolution and variation between individuals.
-Forage and open layers had greater individual variation in graph strength, while forage was the sole layer to show large responses in graph strength to increasing spatial resolution (Figure <a href="#fig:socres">5</a> E).
-As such, multilayer network measures related to habitat are explicitly dependent on spatial scale.
+Forage and open layers had greater individual variation in graph strength, while forage was the sole layer to show large responses in graph strength to increasing spatial resolution (Figure
+<a href="#fig:socres">5</a> E).
+As such, multilayer network measures
+related to habitat are explicitly dependent on spatial scale.
 Edge overlap can indicate if some associations between individuals are dependent on the habitat-context (Battiston, Nicosia and Latora 2014).
 If the spatial resolution of the habitat data are insufficient to capture rare habitats, context-specific relationships between individuals may not be captured by multilayer networks.

-The effect of seasonality of resources on sociality can be directly measured by differences in association between individuals across time windows of resource availability.
-Using an ordinal multilayer network consisting of 20 discrete time windows throughout the study period, we observed periods of increased sociality in caribou on Fogo Island (Figure <a href="#fig:temp">4</a>)
+The effect of seasonality of resources on sociality can be directly measured by differences in sociality in discrete time windows.
+Using an ordinal multilayer network consisting of 20 discrete time windows throughout the study period, we observed periods of increased sociality in caribou on Fogo Island (Figure <a href="#fig:temp">4</a>).

 <!-- These examples of explicit integrations of habitat -->

 <!-- selection and sociality across social, spatial and temporal scales highlight the -->

 <!-- potential for novel insights from multilayer networks. -->

+The ordinal multilayer network generated indicated within-year time windows of increased caribou sociality.
+Edge overlap was higher in time windows 1, 6-11 and 15-20 than in time windows 2-5 and 12-15 (Figure
+<a href="#fig:temp">4</a> A).
+Time windows of higher edge overlap,
+between approximately October and May, had correspondingly higher graph strength compared to time windows of lower edge overlap, between approximately May and October (Figure <a href="#fig:temp">4</a> C).
+Graph strength peaked across the time series in periods 9 and 10.
+These results suggest that ordinal multilayer networks can effectively capture discrete time windows of aggregation and dissaggregation related to resource availability, and highlight the importance of carefully selecting the temporal scale of analysis.

 <!-- Multilayer network extensions:
 movement